Crossed laser phase plates for transmission electron microscopy: Results

 \subsection{Electron phase shift}

 The phase shift imparted to an electron by a LPP is calculated following the approach described in \cite{Axelrod2020}.
-In case of the XLPP, we consider two linearly-polarized standing waves, propagating in the diffraction plane and at \SI{90}{\degree} to each other (see Figure \ref{Fig:Main}a,c).
-The total electric field in the diffraction plane is \end{multicols} \makebox[0pt][l]{\rule{0.5\textwidth}{0.5pt}}
+In the case of the XLPP, we consider two linearly-polarized standing waves, propagating in the diffraction plane and at \SI{90}{\degree} to each other (see Figure \ref{Fig:Main}a,c).
+The total electric field in the diffraction plane is \begin{linenomath*}

-\makebox[0pt][r]{\rule{0.5\textwidth}{0.5pt}} \begin{multicols}{2} where $\hat{\mathbf{p}}_{x,y}$ are the polarizations of the two laser beams, $\lambda_l$ is the laser wavelength, $E_0$ is the electric field amplitude, $w_{x,y}$ are the laser beam radii, and $w_0$ is the minimum radius (``waist"), achieved by each laser beam at their (mutual) focal position.
+\end{linenomath*} where $\hat{\mathbf{p}}_{x,y}$ are the polarizations of the two laser beams, $\lambda_l$ is the laser wavelength, $E_0$ is the electric field amplitude, $w_{x,y}$ are the laser beam radii, and $w_0$ is the minimum radius (``waist"), achieved by each laser beam at their (mutual) focal position.
 The coordinate system $(r_x,r_y)=(f\lambda_e s_x,f\lambda_e s_y)$ denotes physical space in the diffraction plane, related to the spatial frequency coordinates $(s_x,s_y)$ by the effective focal length $f$ of the microscope and the electron wavelength $\lambda_e$.
 The physical coordinate along the electron beam axis is denoted $r_z$.
 In the non-relativistic case, the phase shift of the electron is given by \cite{Mueller2010}

 where $\alpha$ is the fine structure constant, $\hbar$ is the reduced Planck constant, $\omega$ is the angular frequency of the laser, and $\lambda_e$ is the electron wavelength.
 That is, the phase shift $\eta$ is proportional to the integral through the laser intensity along the propagation axis of the electron beam.
 With the electron beam aligned to the focus and antinode of the SLPP, the unscattered electron beam is phase-shifted by